bbugh/action-fixme-check/README.md

 # action-fixme-check

-Checks the code base for any `FIXME:` (with the colon) and fails the check if any are found.
+Checks the code base for any terms ending with a colon, and fail the check if any are found.
+The default term is `FIXME:`.
+You can add or change the terms using the `term` parameter, see [Installation](#Installation) below.
 Useful if you want to make sure that you don't miss any required changes in the code base before merging a PR.

 It runs very fast, taking only a few seconds to finish even on a very large codebase.
 All files in the repository will be read, including binary files (it